hafedhmhammdi/prometheus-grafana-openshift-430/docs/04-custom-dashboard/README.md

 ## Importing pre-created Grafana Dashboard

-The pre-created Grafana dashboard can be imported to the grafana to create ready made dashboard.
+The pre-created Grafana dashboard can be imported to the grafana to install ready made dashboard.

 Some of the pre-created dashboards are available in the below links.